The Agora RTM SDK provides two authentication methods:

 - Log in Agora Console.

-- Click Project in the left navigation menu to go to the Projects page in Console.
+- Click Overview in the left navigation menu to go to the Projects page in Console.

 - Enable the App Certificate for the project.